Emilie Biland-Curinier

 bio

 Émilie Biland-Curinier combines sociology and political science to study how organizations and professional groups take part to the unequal dynamics that reshape contemporary societies.
-At the crossroads of critical policy analysis and socio-legal studies, she takes interest in the mechanisms that frame individuals in their family life (such as after marital separations) and in their professional careers (especially through training and hiring).
+At the crossroads of critical policy analysis and socio-legal studies, she takes interest in the mechanisms that frame individuals in their family life (marital separations, parentage) and in their professional experiences (hiring paths, pandemic law).
 Her work underlines the causes and consequences of these processes in terms of class, gender, sexual and racial hierarchies.

 Based on fieldwork experiences in several countries (Canada, Chile, the United States, France) and within numerous teams, her scholarship also deals with epistemology and methodology.
 She writes on international comparisons, multi-methods research designs, public sociology and collective scholarship.